mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 21:05

 So, that's why we have to see zazen directly, zazen itself.
 This is shikantaza.
 If you don't do this, you cannot educate any person.
 You cannot grow; you cannot deepen your personality.
 If you handle zazen just as a means, you are still tied up with [the] dualistic world.
 You create more confusion.
 For a certain period of time, you will be happy.
 But after that, I don't think you will be happy.
-Because ages, times are going on; change.
+Because ages [and] times are going on; change.

 ##### 22:10